Oh! Heavenly Dog: Plot

 In London, he searches for his killer, and is thrown out of Carlton Court, the building where he was murdered.
 Behind the hotel, Benjamin converses with Freddie, who has been reincarnated as a cat after being killed in a car accident.
-Freddie directs him to Patricia's flat, where he wanders around, searching for clues, while Malcolm Bart (Omar Sharif), the man who pretended to be Quimby, watches from a closet.
+Freddie directs him to Patricia's flat, where he wanders around, searching for clues, while Malcolm Bart, the man who pretended to be Quimby, watches from a closet.
 Browning notices a telephone number in Patricia's calendar, marked on the day before he died.
 Using a pencil to dial a rotary phone, Browning discovers the phone number is the Needham Gallery.
 Soon, Browning sees Jackie in a conversation with the building manager.
 When the manager threatens to notify Scotland Yard about the dog, Browning disappears.

 As Margaret cleans out Benjamin's office, Browning appears.
 Jackie arrives, wanting to interview Margaret about the crime for a book she is writing.
 Margaret shows Jackie a photograph of Benjamin; and the writer realizes that she met him the day he was killed.
 Meanwhile, Jackie mentions that she lives at the Stanley Towers, and later, Browning follows her there.
 Jackie interviews Quimby at Scotland Yard, who insists on access to her research, which he hopes will clear his name as a suspect.
 Jackie soon visits the Needham Gallery, and leaves Browning in her parked car.
 There, she meets Montanero, an artist whose work Patricia often used in her interior design work, and Jackie invites him to her flat for dinner.
 Jackie is introduced to Alistair Becket (John Stride), an up-and-coming candidate for prime minister, who shows great interest in her book.
-Browning searches the gallery, and soon sees Jackie talking to Bart, the killer.
+Browning searches the gallery, and sees Jackie talking to Bart, the killer.
 At the sight of the dog on Jackie's lap, Bart becomes nervous and leaves.
 Browning wiggles free from Jackie's grasp and follows Bart.